big-wisdom/Endeavor/README.md

 ## What I'm working on now
-* You can create an endeavor block that shows in the server, but I'm thinking it needs some major rework to even be workable
+* You can create an endeavor block and delete it, but I'm thinking it needs some major rework to even be workable
+    * When you create one you should be taken to the only or first instance.
+    * when you delete an endeavor, all of it's endeavor blocks should be deleted

 * I think repeating endeavor blocks is a must
+    * This requires
+        * Start Date
+        * End Date
+        * selected days
+        * Start Time
+        * End Time
+        * When I integrate a brain I'd like to have one for the repeating event and for the single event
+    * Then How am I going to store it?
+        * It would be nice to have individual storage for each event
+        * I could have a repeating endeavor blocks collection in the endeavorBlocks collection where each repeating endeavor block has it's own collection of endeavor blocks
+        * I could have a repeating endeavorBlocks section where each just holds a list of references to blocks in the endeavor blocks collection and each block that belongs to a repeating could store a bool that says so

-    * You also need to be able to delete
+* steps to take
-    * They also need to show on the calendar
+    * Do I need to restructure existing classes?
-    * When you create one it should drop down the bottom drawer and take you to at least the first instance.
+        * I could merge EndeavorBlock and one_time_endeavor_block to just EndeavorBlock
+        * Then I could create a RepeatingEndeavorBlock that uses a repeating event to create a list of endeavor blocks each of which would have a reference to the RepeatingEndeavorBlock

-* Finally I need to make it so you can delete the endeavor block after you click on it
+    * Do I need to pull out the code where an endeavor block is produced so that the create_endeavor_block screen can just call that however many times it needs?
+    * Should I just make a repeating event because I will need to do that for tasks anyway?

+* Plan
+    * Combine EndeavorBlock and OneTimeEndeavorBlock -- DONE
+    * Make a RepeatingEvent model
+    * Make EndeavorBlocks accept a RepeatingEndeavorId
+    * make a RepeatingEndeavor model that uses a repeating event model to generate a list of Endeavor models tied to the RepeatingEndeavor models id

+* Big Steps
+    * Deleting endeavor deletes all of it's endeavor blocks
+    * Make it so you can add tasks with an estimated time, due date, and endeavor assignment
+    * Auto planning algorithm